-Many poor economies maintain subsidies for agricultural products, such as food, and India is no exception in this regard.
-In Figure 11, we illustrate the effect of increasing such a subsidy.
-As expected, we find that a higher subsidy, or an increase in ξ , leads to a reduction in G_a and G_m .
-We also find that (i) the subsidy for the agriculture good shifts demand away from the modern sector to the agriculture sector, and (ii) this shift drags down potential growth and decreases overall GDP.
+Many poor countries maintain subsidies for agricultural products, i.e. food, and India is no exception in this regard.
+In Figure 11 we illustrate the effect of increasing such a subsidy.
+As expected we find that a higher subsidy, or an increase in ξ , leads to a reduction in G_a and G_m .
+We also find that: (i) the subsidy for the agricultural good shifts demand away from the modern sector to the agricultural sector. (ii) This shift drags down potential growth and decreases overall GDP.